Today we have a Veteran's Day tribute to one of Hood River's heroes. It was prepared by one of our museum volunteers:

 -JL[Ed.
 Note: This post was originally accompanied by a photo of Charles Robert (Bob) Duckwall.
 Mr. Jakku's family has provided this photo to properly honor his memory.
 I'll put Mr. Duckwall's photo in another post when I have a biography to accompany it.
+Also, I corrected this post to indicate his position as bombardier, not pilot.
 Sorry for the confusion.]

 Stuart Wheeler Jakku was the son of Hood Riverites Armas Theodore Edmund and Alice Dougal (Clark) Jakku.